decisionintelligence/FACTS/README.md

 python ./exps/rank_the_optimal_subspace.py --mode train
 ```

-And we can also reproduce the results in **Table 9** by running the scripts as below:
+And we can also reproduce the results by running the scripts as below:

 ```shell
 # Search the optimal ST-block (template)